Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry

-\begin{definition} A pseudo-Riemannian spectral triple $(\calA,\calK, \KDir)$ is a spectral triple in which the Hilbert space is replaced by a Krein space $\calK$, equipped with a $\Tadj$-selfadjoint Dirac operator $\KDir$, and satisfying the condition that $[\KDir ,a]$ is bounded for all $a\in\calA$. \end{definition}
+\begin{definition}[\cite{strohmaier2006noncommutative}] A pseudo-Riemannian spectral triple is a tuple $(\calA,\calK, \KDir)$ where $\calA$ is a unital involutive algebra acting as bounded operators on a Krein space $\calK$, equipped with a $\Tadj$-selfadjoint Dirac operator $\KDir$, so that $[\KDir ,a]$ is bounded $\forall a\in\calA$. \end{definition}

-In what follows, we assume that the real operator $J$ is related to $\JH$ by the relation $J=\tw \JH$.
-The algebraic constraints of a pseudo-Riemannian spectral triple are specified by
+For real pseudo-Riemannian spectral triple, extending the result of proposition \ref{PropJK} to the general case, we propose that the real operator $J$ is related to $\JH$ (as defined in section \ref{TwistedSec}) by the relation $J=\tw \JH$.
+The algebraic constraints are specified by